-- 43. As well as ACs and other formal guidance, many NAAs and other agencies have developed communications on how to do passenger safety briefings effectively. - 44.
-Some of the detail goes beyond the requirements of New Zealand rules on passenger safety briefings, however, they provide examples of good practice which New Zealand operators may adopt for the benefit of safety.
+As well as ACs and other formal guidance, many NAAs and other agencies have developed communications on how to do passenger safety briefings effectively.

+Some of the detail goes beyond the requirements of New Zealand rules on passenger safety briefings, so they are not included here as guidance.
+They are, however, examples of good practice which New Zealand operators may adopt for the benefit of safety.